 I put him in the car and drove about 2 miles before he was fast asleep in the back!
 Classic’ get the kid to sleep’ routine.

-I parked up back at home, put him in bed, and waited for the arrival of the blanket, and an apologetic wife.
-Of course, I played on it a bit so she knew how much of a struggle it was!
+I parked back home, put him in bed, and waited for the arrival of the blanket and an apologetic wife.
+Of course, I played on it a bit, so she knew how much of a struggle it was!

 2. Night light projector

 It astounded me how easy it was to get my toddler to sleep when I started to use an awesome light projector!

 It gives them something to focus on rather than thinking about their pacifier.

-Take a look, I have already detailed the best light projectors for babies and toddlers.
-Any of those options will keep your child transfixed on the ceiling until they fall asleep.
+Take a look.
+I have already detailed the best light projectors for babies and toddlers.
+Any options will keep your child transfixed on the ceiling until they fall asleep.

 To wean your toddler from their pacifier, you need to be the ultimate distractor!

-When they call for the pacifier, you always need to have something that is much more important and exciting for them to turn their attention to, which makes light projectors an excellent tool!
+When they call for the pacifier, you always need to have something much more important and exciting for them to turn their attention to, making light projectors an excellent tool!

 3. Soft Toy

-Similar to the blanket tip above, a soft toy is a great alternative to a pacifier because it brings them comfort.
-Why not go down to the local toy store and get your toddler to pick one themselves?
+Like the blanket tip above, a soft toy is a great alternative to a pacifier because it brings them comfort.
+Why not go to the local toy store and get your toddler to pick one themselves?

 That way, they get the whole build-up to dropping the pacifier.
 One of the most complete pacifier alternatives for toddlers!

 The build-up will mentally prepare them for the loss.
-Tell them what you are planning, and tell them they can go and pick out the soft toy that will replace their pacifier.
+Tell them what you are planning, and they can pick out the soft toy that will replace their pacifier.

-If they are anything like my son, they will just agree because it means they get to go to the toy shop!
+They will agree if they are anything like my son because they get to go to the toy shop!

 4. A piece of your clothing